finos/symphony-bdk-python/docsrc/markdown/datafeed.md

         maxIntervalMillis: 10000 # limit of the interval between two attempts
 ```

-The minimal configuration for the datahose service is the `filters` field.
+The minimal configuration for the datahose service is the `eventTypes` field.
 It should contain at least one value chosen
 among the following:
 * SOCIALMESSAGE
 * CREATE_ROOM
 * UPDATE_ROOM

-:warning: If you want to use `SOCIALMESSAGE` filter (i.e. consume message sent events), `ceservice` credentials must be
+:warning: If you want to use `SOCIALMESSAGE` event type (i.e. consume message sent events), `ceservice` credentials must be
 configured in your Symphony agent.

 The `tag` field is optional and is used when creating and reusing datahose feeds.
 If you have several instances of the